India Travel Tours From Australia - Adventure | Oceania

 Bandhavgarh National Park

-Deep in the heart of India, Bandhavgarh isn’t just a tiger sanctuary; it’s a 2,000-year-old living museum.
+Deep in the heart of India, Bandhavgarh national park isn’t just a tiger sanctuary; it’s a 2,000-year-old living museum.
 Archaeological digs have unearthed 26 Buddhist caves and Brahmi inscriptions from the 2nd century, proving this wild scrub was once a thriving trade hub.
 The crown jewel is Shesh Shaiya, a massive 10th-century sandstone Vishnu reclining on a serpent, where the sacred Charanganga River literally begins at the deity’s feet.
 Australian travelers are increasingly seen on the Central India Tiger Circuit, often choosing Bandhavgarh as their “big ticket” destination.

 Why Bandhavgarh resonates specifically with the Aussie travel style